-Even when the original news images are obscured, Julie Mehretu believes their distilled essence imbues the paintings with a level of deep resonance.
+Even when the original news images are obscured, Mehretu believes their distilled essence imbues the paintings with a level of deep resonance.
 This method of mediating images represents, she says, how 'history is made: one layer on top of another, erasing itself, consuming itself, inventing something else from the same thing.'

 The results of these processes vary greatly from work to work.
 The intersecting lines and smudges of black pigment in Cairo (2013), for example, resemble a Chinese landscape painting, while the bold washes of colour and scrawls on the surface of Conjured Parts (eye), Ferguson (2016) evoke a kinetic crowd of figures.

 Citing opacity and abstraction as the core of her practice, Mehretu told Ocula Magazine that she considers abstraction as a place 'where one can invent other images or possibilities.
 It's not about delineating or defining some concrete political perspective, or some directive on how to understand things, or even a historical narrative.
 It's about the collision of all those things—the uncertainty and murmurings of all that.'
-Mehretu argues for the right of artists—especially 'Black artists or artists of colour, who are expected to explain who they are and to tell the world their perspectives'—to work in a opaque way that denies reductive categorisation.
+Mehretu argues for the right of artists—especially 'Black artists or artists of colour, who are expected to explain who they are and to tell the world their perspectives'—to work in an opaque way that denies reductive categorisation.

 The works presented in about the space of half an hour were also inspired by the notion of the 'calm before the storm', as Mehretu described to Ocula Magazine in a 2020 conversation.
 In the photogravure and aquatint work Slouching Towards Bethlehem: Third Seal (R 6:5) (2020), areas of filmy light and shadow behind layers of black scrawls create the illusion of a blurred photograph just out of sight.

 Michael Irwin | Ocula | 2022

 Yasiin Bey, also known by his stage name Mos Def, brings his sonic intervention Negus to Dubai.Read More Ocula Conversation Julie Mehretu on the Right to Abstraction By Fawz Kabra, New York

 In her latest work, HOWL, eon (I, II) (2017), commissioned by the San Francisco Museum of Modern Art, Mehretu set out to explore the vast landscapes and violent history of the American West.
 The twoRead More Related Press Julie Mehretu on her influeces, auction pressure and new paintings 29 September 2016, The New York Times

 At first glance, the paintings on the walls may not look all that different from what Julie Mehretu has done before.
 There are the marks, the layering, the allusions to current events.
 But walking through her show, which opened last week at Marian Goodman Gallery on West 57th Street, Ms. Mehretu said that the paintings represent something of a...Read More